 - www.QueensOfDistraction.com: an online group coaching for women with ADHD.

-- https://www.facebook.com/groups/womenWithADD/: a Facebook page for women to connect and share information and resources.
+- https://www.facebook.com/groups/womenWithADD/: a Facebook group for women to connect and share information and resources.

-- www.MomsWithADD.com: a community for moms with ADHD.
+- www.MomsWithADD.com: a Facebook group for moms with ADHD.

 She suggested these other great websites: